mobiliabrus/tourbook/docs/2-tour.md

 <a-hotel name="Irsia BnB Guesthouse" date="2014-1-4" nights="2" points="3.1413875,101.7100106"></a-hotel>

 Everyone was obviously asleep because they were snoring loudly.
 I walked quietly and tried to not wake anyone up.
-My bed is situated to a pipe that made constant noise throughout the night.
+My bed was situated to a pipe that made constant noise throughout the night.
 However, I was so exhausted that I fell asleep despite the noise.

 When I woke up, anyone else had already left.
-There was self-service breakfast available, which included bread and butter.
-There was a reminder on the wall that said to clean any dishes or utensils after use.
+There was self-service breakfast available, which included toast ,butter and coffee.
+There was a reminder on the wall that said to clean any dishes or cups after use.

 After breakfast, I went for a walk and realized that the community was extremely busy, and everyone led a fast-paced life without taking any breaks.
 The city felt like a black hole, and it absorbed the people around it.
 People walked fast and hurriedly through the crowded streets.
 I limited myself to just walking, eating and sleeping for two days; however, I realized that this wasn't the place for me, so I had to leave.